Connect computers without internet access by using the Log Analytics gateway in Azure Monitor

 When configuring the Log Analytics agent, replace the proxy server value with the IP address of the Log Analytics gateway server and its port number.
 If you have deployed multiple gateway servers behind a load balancer, the Log Analytics agent proxy configuration is the virtual IP address of the load balancer.

 To install the Log Analytics agent on the gateway and Windows computers that directly connect to Log Analytics, see Connect Windows computers to the Log Analytics service in Azure.
-To connect Linux computers, see Configure a Log Analytics agent for Linux computers in a hybrid environment.
+To connect Linux computers, see Connect Linux computers to Azure Monitor.

 After you install the agent on the gateway server, configure it to report to the workspace or workspace agents that communicate with the gateway.
 If the Log Analytics Windows agent is not installed on the gateway, event 300 is written to the OMS Gateway event log, indicating that the agent needs to be installed.
 If the agent is installed but not configured to report to the same workspace as the agents that communicate through it, event 105 is written to the same log, indicating that the agent on the gateway needs to be configured to report to the same workspace as the agents that communicate with the gateway.